 Keeping Healthy and Safe

-This section contains information and advice on maintaining your independence whilst self isolating.
-There are links to official COVID-19 guidance, positive and uplifting articles on how individuals and communities are working together, ideas for socialising using technology, and also guidance for improving your physical and mental well-being while at home.
+This section contains information and advice on maintaining your independence while COVID-19 affects our lives.
+There are links to official COVID-19 guidance, positive and uplifting articles on how individuals and communities are working together, ideas for socialising using technology, and also guidance for improving your physical and mental well-being.

 Official Advice on the Coronavirus (COVID-19)